 Since 1995, World Village Festival has been a free festival for the whole family, held at the end of May each year.
 The event is open to all and a meeting place offering tastes of different cultures and surprises from all over the world.
 The festival has been organised since 1995.

 There is approximately 80 000 festival visitors every year.

-Cultures from all over the world meet again in the centre of Helsinki on 23–24 May 2015.
-The theme of the 2015 festival is development.
-The regional focus on this year's programme is on Africa and the Middle East.
+Cultures from all over the world meet again in the centre of Helsinki on 28–29 May 2016.
+The theme of the 2016 festival is justice.
+The regional focus on the programme is on Asia.

 The festival offers world views and possibilities, as well as music, circus, dance, theatre, art and activities.
 It offers new perspectives on tolerant multiculturalism, development cooperation, global issues and expanding one's possibilities for affecting everyday life.